theangrygrunt/XML-slideshow-builder/README.md

 -n will use the current directory
 -h displays this help/readme

-NOTICE: The Github repo is a mirror to Gitlab
+NOTICE: Work is not done from the Github repo as it is a mirror to Gitlab